 The first building I experimented with was the Grand Hyatt.
 I settled on this drone shot with the Union Station hotel across the street, contrasting the old and the new sides of Nashville.

 At this time of day, Broadway is almost unrecognizably empty, so this is one image that would probably be better at sunset.
-A hotel like the Grand Hyatt that is purposely built right on Broadway, is better photographed in the evening when pedestrian traffic and the music scene are at their peak, but it still looks spectacular at this early morning hour.
+A hotel like the Grand Hyatt which is purposely built right on Broadway, is better photographed in the evening when pedestrian traffic and the music scene are at their peak, but it still looks spectacular at this early morning hour.

 Moving farther down Broadway, I ran across the new Apple store at 5th and Broadway.